9 Nicknames for Arizona State That Will Surprise You

 Destguides may receive commissions from purchases made through affiliate links in this article.

-Arizona is situated in the southwest of the United States.
-It's known globally for being home to one of the Seven Wonders of the World, the Grand Canyon.
-However, the state has much more to offer on top of this famous landmark.
-The area additionally has an array of other attractions, beautiful outdoor spaces, and a fascinating history.
+Arizona is located in the southwestern United States and is best known as home to one of the Seven Wonders of the World, the Grand Canyon.
+Beyond this iconic landmark, the state offers numerous attractions, beautiful outdoor spaces, and a fascinating history.

-Interestingly, there are also many Arizona nicknames to learn about that highlight the area's culture and unique characteristics.
-These names include the Grand Canyon State (which nearly didn't get legal status as Arizona's official nickname) and the historic Valentine State.
-If you want to discover more about these nicknames, read on for nine of Arizona's most talked-about monikers.
+Interestingly, there are several nicknames for Arizona state that reflect the region's culture and unique landscapes.
+These include the Grand Canyon State—which nearly didn't become the official nickname—and the historic Valentine State.
+Read on to discover nine of Arizona's most talked-about nicknames.

 Aztec State